 Adv.
 Klein advises many Israeli SEC-registered companies and dual-listed companies on their corporate governance requirements under Israeli law and under the rules of the SEC, NYSE, and NASDAQ.
 Adv.
-Klein also advises foreign companies on their acquisitions, investments and business activities in Israel.
+Klein also advises foreign companies on their acquisitions, financings, investments and business activities in Israel.
 He possesses particular expertise in U.S. public offerings and public offerings of foreign companies on the Tel Aviv Stock Exchange.

 Adv.
 Klein has been recognized as one of Israel's leading attorneys in the capital markets, corporate and M&A fields by Chambers & Partners and Best Lawyers.

 From 1992 to 1999, Adv.
-Klein was an associate in the Corporate and Financial Services Department of Willkie Farr & Gallagher, New York.
+Klein was an associate at the Corporate and Financial Services Department of Willkie Farr & Gallagher, New York.

 J.D., Columbia Law School, New York, 1991

 B.A. (magna cum laude), English Literature, Yeshiva University, New York, 1987